 SSL Installation Diagnostics Tool – Verify your SSL certificate installation and check for common vulnerabilities.

-Most SSL certificates are accepted by iTunes.
+Most SSL certificates are accepted by Apple Podcasts (previously known as iTunes).
 Here is a specific list of top level SSL certificates, also referred to as “certificate authorities” or “root” certificates.
 If your certificate uses one of these top level certificates you should not have any issues.

 - Godaddy (includes Starfield)